Should I hire an external SEO consultant?

-Do I turn to a web agency for this?
+Do I turn to an SEO agency for this?
 Or is it something I can manage myself?
+Any guidance would be appreciated.

 Hi Mike, you can certainly learn to do SEO yourself.
 It is a skill that can be self taught.
 SEO is time consuming and is an ongoing process.
 You need to continually be doing work on your website every month to both gain and then maintain rankings.